Kannywood Awards

-Kannywood Awards is an annual film event presented by Kannywood Guild of Actors honouring outstanding achievement in the Kannywood Movie Industry.
+Kannywood Awards is a former film event presented by Kannywood Guild of Actors honouring outstanding achievement in the Kannywood Movie Industry.
 It was first held in 2014, in Kano State.
 The 2015 Kannywood Awards, honouring movies of 2014, was held at NAF Conference Center, Abuja, FCT, on January 31, 2015.
-Emir of Gumel from Jigawa State, Ahmad Muhammad Sani was the chief host.
+Emir of Gumel from Jigawa State, Ahmad Sarari was the chief host.